 Although the premise sounds simple, believe me – it isn’t!

 As the levels become more difficult, new obstacles and situations will appear.
-There are bridges which are only physical whilst in darkness, thorns which rise when you’re in darkness, platforms you need to place the statues on to open doors, and even platforms which clone whatever is placed on them so that you can gain access to new areas.
-Why did I liken it to Portal – the whole premise of placing things on switches, having to swap places with things (like passing through a portal), thinking outside of the box, and not finding any cake at all, all reminded me of the said game!
+There are bridges that are only physical whilst in darkness, thorns that rise when you’re in darkness, platforms you need to place the statues on to open doors, and even platforms that clone whatever is placed on them so that you can gain access to new areas.
+Why did I liken it to Portal – the whole premise of placing things on switches, having to swap places with things (like passing through a portal), thinking outside of the box, and not finding any cake at all, reminded me of the said game!

 Don’t get me wrong, it’s a cool mechanic, and one I saw in Ascendance where it creates new challenges as you reach the goal you’re working on, but my fragile little mind couldn’t figure out most of the bonus challenges so I had to leave them behind.
 However, as I mentioned before, The Sojourn is a game in which you can take your time and go at your own pace.
 Apart from the mandatory challenges you need to work your way through, these optional extras are only required if going for the platinum or you want to push yourself even further.

 I played The Sojourn on my PS4 Pro and there are two options for you to choose from, in regards to the visuals.
 You can either play the game at up to 60fps with, I presume, a 1080p resolution or you can opt for 30fps at a higher resolution (maybe 2160p or near enough).
 Personally, I have a 1080p TV and I just stuck to the performance mode.
 I tried the resolution mode, as it would downsample the higher resolution, but the framerate seemed too jarring after I’d played a few hours at 60fps.
 If you want resolution, I’d advise you to set the option before you play the game at 60fps as once you try that mode, you won’t want to play it at 30fps.